abdoulm366/TTU-Capstone--Electrical-Class-Kit/Documentation/Signoff/Input Breadboard subsystem.md

 | 5                     | 100k                        | 0.5              | 58.12      |
 | 5                     | 100k                        | 5                | 580.85     |

 As can be seen above in the table and the pictures, the time never exceeds 1.2 seconds, so the constraint of working within 2 seconds is easily met.
+The closest any of the values come to exceeding this value is the 10μF capacitor value, but ample time is provided for it to still be read and utilized by the subsytem.
 The times are also different enough that there’s no chance of mistaking one value for another.
-Another point of reference is that the time in milliseconds is equal to 1.16 times the capacitance given in microFarads.
-As a result, a simple line of C code will be able to determine the capacitance based on the time alone, given the same resistane and input voltage.
+Another point of reference is that the time in milliseconds is equal to 1.16 times the capacitance given in μF.
+As a result, a simple C program will be sufficient to determine the capacitance based on the time alone, given the same resistane and input voltage.

 Lastly, the diode block is the easiest to both understand and calculate.
 Since the diode is a binary-acting device, its output voltage is either high or zero.
 Most diodes have a 0.7 voltage drop, and since the Peak Inverse Voltage is far less than even 5 volts, all it will have to do is block current going the other way.
 The analog in port will then find that the voltage is zero, and appropriate adjustments can be made to affect the rest of the project.

 ## B.O.M.
 | Component Type: | Quantity: | Link                      | Price:   |